matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 As I mentioned above, there are a ton of good tutorials out there for developing your own R package.
 Here are just a few you should check out.

 * I started with this [great blog post by Hillary Parker](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) that goes over the minimal number of steps necessary to create a very simple R package and post it to Github
-* Hadley Wickham also wrote a book on R packages, aptly named **R Packages** -- which is also availabe online for free here -- <http://r-pkgs.had.co.nz/>.
+* Hadley Wickham also wrote a book on R packages, aptly named **R Packages** -- which is also available online for free here -- <http://r-pkgs.had.co.nz/>.
 This was the source I probably used most heavily.
 * A nice little blog post on [including Python code in an R package ](http://blog.quantitations.com/tutorial/2012/11/17/including-python-code-in-an-r-package/).
 * A little tutorial on [putting your R package on Github](http://kbroman.org/pkg_primer/pages/github.html).
 * A must-read short tutorial on [using RStudio for R package development](https://support.rstudio.com/hc/en-us/articles/200486488-Developing-Packages-with-RStudio).